 Inflammation of the Achilles tendon is most often the result of repeated movements associated with physical exercise.

-Possible factors leading to the development of Achilles tendonitis:
+Possible factors leading to the development of Achilles tendinitis:

-- Implementing a new exercise regiment such as running uphill or climbing stairs
+- Implementing a new exercise regimen such as running uphill or climbing stairs

 - Omitting proper warm-up prior to strenuous exercise